The Definitive Guide to

 Traditionally, security products that detect and respond to inbound threats (like phishing and BEC attacks) lie separate from security products that prevent outbound data loss.
 But if we put people at the center of this security equation, it’s necessary for security controls to tackle both the inbound and outbound halves of this coin.

 On the inbound front, cloud office security technologies protect against the entire spectrum of targeted attacks including BEC, account takeover, and impersonation.
-Cloud office security solutions are built to augment the traditional security controls that your email provider might already have (eg. Exchange Online Protection and Advanced Threat Protection for Office 365 or the Advanced Protection Program for G Suite).
+Cloud office security solutions are built to augment the traditional security controls that your email provider might already have such as Advanced Malware Protection

 On the outbound front, cloud office security technologies prevent the loss of sensitive and confidential data both within and across cloud application channels.
-Cloud office security solutions are built to augment and improve upon traditional DLP rules through contextual understanding of data and the people sharing that data.
+Cloud office security solutions are built to augment and improve upon traditional Data Loss Prevention (DLP) rules through contextual understanding of data and the people sharing that data.

 Across any channel